 The proposal would amend the Health Care Security Ordinance to clarify that a "health care expenditure" only includes an expenditure that is "reasonably calculated to benefit the employee."
-If an expenditure is set up so that the money may at some point be returned to the employer, the expenditure would only satisfy the requirements of the Ordinance if the money remained available to the employee for reimbursement of health care expenses for at least one year from the date of the expenditure.
-If the employee left the job, voluntarily or involuntarily, the money would have to remain available for at least 90 days.
+If an expenditure is set up so that the money may at some point be returned to the employer, the expenditure would only satisfy the requirements of the Ordinance if the money remained available to the employee for reimbursement of health care expenses for at least two years from the date of the expenditure.
+An employer could recover any unused funds left in the account 90 days after an employee separated from employment, if the employer provided the employee with a written notice of the balance in the account no later than 3 days after the employee's separation.